 Rebates and financial assistance

-Most outside school hours care services are approved by the Australian Government.
-This means that families using the service may be eligible for the Australian Government’s Child Care Benefit and Child Care Rebate.
+Most outside school hours care services are approved by the Australian Government, so you may be eligible to claim the Child Care Subsidy to reduce the fees you pay.

 Read more about rebates and financial assistance.

-Before your child starts you should contact your provider and discuss practical matters such as:
+Before your child starts you should contact your provider to discuss practical matters such as:

 - what you will need to bring each day for your child

-- will meals be provided or will you need to bring your own
+- whether meals will be provided or you need to bring your own.

 You should also let the provider know of any special requirements your child has before they start (although it is recommended you discuss this before enrolling your child).